MicrosoftDocs/win32/desktop-src/DevNotes/-dxgkernel-ntgdiddcancreatesurface.md

 ---
-Description: Indicates whether the driver can create a surface of the specified surface description. ms.assetid: 4626163b-3070-4246-9a04-0b3438fc7057
+description: Indicates whether the driver can create a surface of the specified surface description. ms.assetid: 4626163b-3070-4246-9a04-0b3438fc7057
 title: NtGdiDdCanCreateSurface function (Ntgdi.h) ms.topic: reference